cheekydavy/MBUVIMD/README.md

 ### 🚀 lightweight WhatsApp Bot!

-Welcome to **Mbuvi MD**, the ultimate WhatsApp bot powered by Mbuvi Tech! 🎉 With a thriving community, this bot brings interactive menus, YouTube downloads, auto-status likes, and more to your fingertips.
+Welcome to **Mbuvi MD**, the ultimate WhatsApp bot powered by Mbuvi Tech 🎉 With a thriving community, this bot brings interactive menus, YouTube downloads, auto-status likes, and more to your fingertips.
 Deploy your own instance on Heroku in minutes—no coding, no CLI, just pure browser-based magic! ✨

 ## 🌟 Why Mbuvi MD?